 The first archaeological study conducted at The Grove occurred in February 2004, when BAR monitored the installation of underground cable.
 Archaeologists noted the presence of several ceramic artifacts and a dark stain in the soil indicating an area where brickmaking possibly took place.

 In August and September 2011, BAR monitored the installation of new underground utility lines.
 Archaeologists found a large number of ceramics and glassware spanning much of The Grove’s recorded history, from the mid-1800s to the 1900s.

 In December 2011, state archaeologists monitored drainage system installation, which yielded more artifacts, including parts of a porcelain candle holder and remnants of a sand and oyster shell driveway dating from the early 1900s.

 Bricks used to build the Call-Collins House help date its construction.
 Locally produced and installed by enslaved brick masons, the oldest bricks found on-site date from the 1830s.

-Research reveals that Richard Keith Call owned a steam-powered brick press by the early 1840s.
+Richard Keith Call owned a steam-powered brick press by the early 1840s.
 At that same time, he also owned at least five brick kilns containing 200,000 bricks each.
 Call’s brick press and all five of his brick kilns would have been operated by enslaved craftspeople, who produced the bricks used to build public and private structures throughout Tallahassee.

 Owing to firing technology available at the time, small pieces of coal known as clinkers were added into the aggregate as a tempering agent to help heat the bricks hotter and faster in order to make them stronger.
 The original bricks also show variation in color, the result of uneven firing and natural variations in the clay used.
 As kiln technology improved by the end of the 19th century, bricks became much stronger and had a more uniform appearance.

 Additional construction activities on the grounds revealed two small brick formations.
 The first of these was found in 2013 during the construction of a drain and swale connected with the cistern restoration.
 This feature appears to be the floor or foundation of a small building used for unknown purpose.
 The bricks found in this feature are contemporary with the original portion of the Call-Collins House and are similar in size and composition.